Nursing Home Costs in 2024

 What Is a Nursing Home?

-Before jumping into the costs of nursing homes, let’s first answer the question: What is a nursing home?
+Before discussing the costs of nursing homes, let's first answer the question: What is a nursing home?
 Nursing homes provide nursing care for seniors around the clock, with 24-hour medical care available.
-This type of care is also referred to as skilled-nursing care and convalescent care.
-While seniors typically transition into a nursing home permanently, some homes also provide short stays for those in need of rehabilitation after an injury, illness, or surgery that may require skilled nurses and/or therapists.
+This type of care is also called skilled-nursing care and convalescent care.
+While seniors typically transition into a nursing home permanently, some homes also provide short stays for those requiring rehabilitation after an injury, illness, or surgery that may require skilled nurses and/or therapists.

 FYI: